 Recommended type of glass: pint glass

 Appearance: pours a crystal clear, light amber body with light orange hues.
 There is a white quickly disappearing head, which leaves a ring of foam around the inside of the glass.
 Light carbonation.

 Aroma/Nose: the first sniff reveals apple juice with overripe apples.
 There is also a slightly dry, winey note.
 Interestingly, I can smell a raspberry followed by polyfloral honey as well.
 I feel strongly invited to take a taste!

 Taste: despite the fact that this cider is characterized as dry it conveys a honey-like sweetness on the palate followed by light watery taste with light to moderate acidity.
 Then this turns into more fruity notes of ripe apples with a light raspberry hint.
 The aftertaste is dry with a light astringency and floral notes.

 Overall: The incredibly pleasant aroma of the Dry invites to take a sip.
 However, to my disappointment, the scent is more appealing than the taste itself.
-The first sip is ok conveying many fruits and floral flavors, but with every further sip you just get tired of the Dry.
+The first sip is ok conveying many fruits and floral flavours, but with every further sip, you just get tired of the Dry.
 It’s a decent cider but it just doesn’t work for me.
 It promises more than gives.
 3/6

 Availability: seems to be available at most craft beer shops with a good cider selection.
 Also, Firnbarra’s ciders are available online at Ciderandmore, Beers of Europe, O’Briens or Ciderwinkel.
 Locally in Berlin from Hopfen und Malz.